Hofheim, Hesse: Middle Ages

-The following year Hofheim was still free of the plague and on July 3, 1666, Pastor Gleidener led the inhabitants in a procession to the "Rabberg" (today's Kapellenberg) to take a vow: If the town was spared from the plague, a chapel should be built on this spot in honor of the Blessed Virgin Mary.
+The following year Hofheim was still free of the plague, and on 3 July 1666 Pastor Gleidener led the inhabitants in a procession to the "Rabberg" (today's Kapellenberg) to take a vow: If the town was spared from the plague, a chapel should be built on this spot in honor of the Blessed Virgin Mary.
 The chapel was built in 1667 and replaced by a successor building in 1774.

 Hofheim is also described in the Topographia Hassiae:

 Hoffheim [Hofheim]. a small town; surrounded by walls; located on very fertile soil, a mile from the renowned Höchst; two miles from Franckfurt [Frankfurt]; and also as much from Mäyntz [Mainz].
 Has next to the city wall; two small castles; surrounded by good moats, one of which is completely burned; but the other stands vacant.
 Ten years ago; due to a blacksmith's neglect; the majority of this place was destroyed by fire; as reported on 22 August 1643 from Franckfurt.

 With the beginning of the French Revolution in 1789, a 26-year period of peace ended for Hofheim.
 The population had come to a modest prosperity and had grown to a thousand inhabitants.
 With the occupation of the city of Mainz by French Revolutionary troops and finally of the city of Frankfurt in 1792, Hofheim residents began years of suffering.
 Alternating troop marches and quarterings brought looting, famine, and epidemics.

 In the Reichsdeputationshauptschluss of 1803, Hofheim fell to the principality of Nassau-Usingen.
 In 1806, it was united with the principality of Nassau-Weilburg.
 Together they formed the Duchy of Nassau.
 In 1866 this was annexed by Prussia and from then on existed as the province of Hesse-Nassau.
 After Hofheim had long been sidelined in terms of transportation, the town was connected to the railroad network from 1874 to 1877 with the construction of the Main-Lahn Railway between Frankfurt and Limburg.
 A renewed economic upswing began.
 Hofheim had also become interesting for Taunus tourists from Frankfurt thanks to the rail connection.